layline-io/layline-doc/docs/03-assets/formats/04-asset-format-generic.md

 ##### Element Reference

 An ElementReference is used to reference another element from a Choice, ListTerminal, Sequence, or Sequence.
-In the example below a `Sequence` is defined as a number of references to elements which are defined in another place within the grammer.
+In the example below a `Sequence` is defined as a number of references to elements which are defined in another place within the grammar.
-E.g. the Sequence is a sequence of Header, Details, and a Footer element.
+E.g., the Sequence is a sequence of Header, Details, and a Footer element.

 **Used in:**